 Most of us have experienced the complication of having more than one Google calendar.
 Our friends put events on our personal Gmail calendar, but coworkers but events on our work one.
 Trying to toggle between the two can be time consuming and confusing.
 But we’ve got the solution: Event Merge.
 This app is what it sounds like — a killer Chrome extension that merges multiple Google Calendars into one, central view.
 This is a major key for calendar organization.

 Once the calendars are merged, the events will show up as striped color blocks, combining the colors from each calendar.
 You can also execute the merge for daily, weekly, monthly, or day-long events.

+This is one of our top calendar tools that largely flies under the radar.

 This is a company you’ve probably heard a lot about and seen in the news recently.
 And for good reason.
 It’s a best-in-class video chatting solution, and invaluable for teams that have remote employees or who frequently conduct client calls.
 Zoom also records and provides each meeting upon conclusion, which is super helpful for interviews, important meetings, and any sort of team auditing